Pathways Learning Experience News

 Click here for the list of Division Pathways Trainers and their email addresses.

 Path Exchange: Toastmasters International has extended the Path exchange from 30 days to 90 days.
 Refunds are not possible.
 More information can be obtained by emailing firstname.lastname@example.org

-Better Speaker Series, Successful Club Series and Leadership Excellence Series: These excellent resource documents will continue to be available after the June 30th, 2020 end to the legacy programme.
+Legacy Resources: Better Speaker Series, Successful Club Series and Leadership Excellence Series: These excellent resource documents will continue to be available after the June 30th, 2020 end to the legacy program.
 As time permits, they will be updated and reissued.

 To learn more: email Tony Nelson, District 60 Pathways Chair

 Discover more benefits and learn what to do next in Pathways with confidence.
 Join Matthew Kleinosky, DTM, in this webinar series to Get Started and “Get Ahead” in Pathways.

 Reach your personal and professional goals through Pathways, Toastmasters new education program.
 Build the real-world skills you’re looking for with a user-friendly online learning experience you can customize to fit your needs.